 By definition ground level installations are not elevated up out of typical pool mechancial system pressure so we have to be extra careful with our mechancial design evaluation in making sure we aren't blasting the solar panels with too much excess pressure unnecessarily.
 Good solar design means setting solar up so it is unstressed.
 It means each case is special and must be evaluated separately.
 Other solar companies don't agree.
 In business everything should be repeatable for maximum growth potential and profitability.
 That's a sales approach, a business approach.
 Our approach is different.
 We take a technology approach to this.... technology!

 POOLS is a detailed explanation of pressure and how we can set solar up to avoid unnecessary excess collector pressure.
 The following video is also very good but don't try to become a solar engineer if you don't have to.
 With new laws in California and greater awareness of the fact energy costs money on the part of the pool industry we're heading back the good old days when pools pumps were never larger than 3/4HP for residential pools.
-If that's the case then solar is a simple tie in as figured on the quoting forms for sideways or conventional mounting.

 The best way to determine the right mechancial system design (the way solar is married to your pool system) is through consultation with us.
 We'll either help reduce the pressure by solving pool mechanical issues (like an oversized pool pump that is costing you too much in electricity) or we'll see if there is a way to regulate the pressure to the collectors.
 If you're ready to go down this road please gather the information asked for at the top of the sizing page and as suggested there, fill in this form